Borlaug Dialogue to be held Oct. 24-26, 2023

-Registration is now open for the 2023 Borlaug Dialogue, offering in-person and virtual programming, providing unparalleled opportunities for engagement and networking while also ensuring global access to these critical discussions.
-To register, click here.
+Registration is now open for the 2023 Dialogue de Borlaug, offering in-person and virtual programming, providing unparalleled opportunities for engagement and networking while also ensuring global access to these critical discussions.
+To register, cliquez ici.

 The World Food Prize Foundation will support the audio/visual and streaming of the event.